strapi/strapi-docs/files/cli.md

 $ strapi logout
 ```

-If you don't want to be logged in to the Strapi dashboard anymore.
+If you don't want to be logged in to the Strapi Studio anymore.